Dashboard in a Day? Create Interactive Dashboards in Minutes

 Point-and-click dashboards limit users to a predefined set of business metrics.
 The result is surface-level reporting on historical data.
 Without involving the already overwhelmed BI team, there’s no ability to ask follow-up questions or see likely outcomes based on various scenarios.
 It’s easy to see why between 60% and 73% of all company data goes unused when traditional dashboards are the norm.

 Today’s business teams need the ability to dig directly into data — often at the most granular level — to make decisions on-demand.
-Modern self-service analytics moves beyond the static dashboard and toward dynamic, in-context analyses that reveal real-time, highly relevant insights on the same day a question, request, or hypothesis Is submitted.
+Modern self-service analytics moves beyond the static dashboard and towards interactive dashboards that reveal real-time, highly relevant insights on the same day a question, request, or hypothesis Is submitted.
 The dashboard is being redefined as a BI and cloud data exploration tool that empowers even non-technical users to independently find answers to their pressing questions — without waiting on data teams.

 Using Sigma Deep Dive to Power Data Exploration